JiaxingChai/NORF/README.md

 # NORF
-The offical implementation of paper "NORF: just Need One Reference Frame for Accurate Semi-supervised Video Polyp Segmentatikon"
+The offical implementation of paper "NORF: just Need One Reference Frame for Accurate Semi-supervised Video Polyp Segmentation"

 ## To-DO
 - [ ] Release the codes